testing-library/react-hooks-testing-library/docs/api-reference.md

 Renders a test component that will call the provided `callback`, including any hooks it calls, every time it renders.

-The `renderHook` function accept the following arguments:
+The `renderHook` function accepts the following arguments:

 ### `callback`